 The Department of Medicine places a strong emphasis on education and teaching.
 At weekly Department of Medicine Grand Rounds, selected local, national and international experts speak about the latest innovations in their fields.
 Residents are also encouraged to attend divisional rounds in Cardiology, Pulmonary/Critical Care, Nephrology, Infectious Diseases, Hematology/Oncology, Geriatrics, Psychiatry and Neurology.

 Three times a week, residents have Morning Report which is structured as a case-based learning experience for both the simple and complex patients.
 Faculty participate in this conference, discussing differentials, diagnostic strategies and treatment decisions in an interactive format.
 At the St. Luke’s site, housestaff also participate in Autopsy Conference every other week, a multidisciplinary conference with Radiology, Pathology and Medicine in attendance that takes place in a special conference room in the Pathology suite.
-Interactive seminars also include weekly Morbidity & Mortality Conference, Journal Club, and novel conferences such as work flow, resident wellness curriculum and reflective medicine.
+Interactive seminars also include weekly Morbidity & Mortality Conference, Journal Club, and an extensive resident wellness curriculum and reflective medicine.

 Finally there is a daily noon conference which is a vital part of our three-year curriculum designed to cover all important topics of Internal Medicine.
 Speakers include faculty, fellows and PGY3s, who present one senior lecture representative of their scholarly activity.